daveid77/friend-finder/README.md

 ## Misc Notes

-* HTML5 validation of survey form elements, with event.preventDefault() not invoked until after validation complete (or it would have prevented HTML5 validation).
+* HTML5 validation of survey form elements, with event.preventDefault() not invoked until after validation complete, or it would have prevented HTML5 validation.
+I feel like it's handled elegantly, using an array for invalid form elements, but open to feedback.
 * Github repo pushes autodeploy to Heroku.

 ## Shortcomings